 Electricity in any industrial, commercial, institutional or residential wiring network is actually a flow electrons moving through wires.
 This electricity flow is constantly seeking the shortest possible route to the earth.
-Hence, if there is a short circuit, the electrical grounding and bonding system provides a direct route to the earth instead of through people and equipment.
-The grounding and bonding system becomes a controlled pathway to earth that is preferable to the current flowing through a person or piece of electrical equipment, which can be injurious and damaging.
+Hence, if there is a short circuit, the grounding and bonding system provides a direct route to the earth instead of through people and equipment.
+The grounding and bonding system becomes a controlled pathway to earth that is preferable to the current flowing through a person or piece of equipment, which can be injurious and damaging.

 How does electrical grounding work?

-In any electric power circuit, there is an active wire which supplies the power, a neutral wire which carries that current back and a ‘grounding wire’ which provides an additional path for electrical current to return safely to the ground without causing danger to anyone in the event of a short circuit. he ground connection provides a path for electric current to flow, for instance from a circuit breaker or electrical box through an electrical connection to a cold water pipe that travels into the earth, and that assists the dissipation of energy into the actual ground.
+In any electric power circuit, there is an active wire which supplies the power, a neutral wire which carries that current back and a ‘grounding wire’ which provides an additional path for current to return safely to the ground without causing danger to anyone in the event of a short circuit. he ground connection provides a path for electric current to flow, for instance from a circuit breaker or electrical box through an electrical connection to a cold water pipe that travels into the earth, and that assists the dissipation of energy into the actual ground.

 The National Electrical Code and Canadian Electrical Code provide rules to govern the proper installation of ground wires in an electrical system to avoid potentially dangerous electric shock accidents.